Best Forensic Psychology Programs in California

 Online Learning - Visit Website

-The Master of Arts in Psychology with a Concentration in Forensic Psychology at Touro University Worldwide offers a comprehensive online program designed for working professionals.
-This one-year, full-time program equips students with 21st-century psychology theories and practical skills for forensic psychology settings.
-Focused on law and psychology, criminal behavior, and forensic assessment, the program prepares graduates for careers in non-profit agencies, victim advocacy, and court liaison roles.
-Affordable tuition, no GRE requirement, and an accelerated admissions process make this program accessible.
-Six start dates throughout the year offer flexibility.
-Note: This degree does not lead to licensure.
+The online Master of Arts in Psychology with Forensic Psychology Concentration at Touro University Worldwide equips working professionals with 21st-century psychology theories for forensic settings.
+This one-year program covers law and psychology, criminal behavior, and forensic assessment, preparing graduates for roles in victim advocacy and court liaison positions.
+With affordable tuition, no GRE requirement, and six annual start dates, the accelerated admissions process offers flexibility through eight-week sessions.
+Note that this degree does not lead to licensure but provides career-focused training in nonprofit agencies and forensic environments.

 National University